Tuition and Financial Aid

 Financial Aid

-GGU Law administers a full range of financial aid programs, including scholarships, federal loans, and private loans that help students fund their legal education.
+GGU Law administers a full range of financial aid programs, federal loans, and private loans that help students fund their legal education.
 Students are often eligible to finance their education using several of the following programs.

 Federal Student Aid

-In order to be eligible for federal student aid, a student must submit a Free Application for Federal Student Aid (FAFSA) online at www.fafsa.ed.gov.
+To be eligible for federal student aid, a student must submit a Free Application for Federal Student Aid (FAFSA) online at www.fafsa.ed.gov.
 Our school code is 001205.

 Direct Stafford Unsubsidized Loans